rippedpiracy/site/docs/Utilities/leaks.md

 # Paid Content Leaks

-[**Kemono**](https://kemono.party/) - The successor to yiff.party, has Leaks for sites like Patreon and more which are user-submitted with a automated process.
+[**Kemono**](https://kemono.party/) - The successor to yiff.party, has Leaks for sites like Patreon and more which are user-submitted with an automated process.